VIPriors/vipriors.github.io/challenge.md

 ## Report

 For the submission on CodaLab to qualify for the competition, we require the authors to submit a technical report of at least three pages about the submission.
-The deadline for these reports is October 1st.
+The deadline for these reports is September 9th.
 Authors are to submit their report to ArXiv and submit the link to vipriors-ewi AT tudelft DOT nl.
 Those unable to submit to Arxiv can email their report directly to vipriors-ewi AT tudelft DOT nl.
 After the conference we will publish the links to the technical reports on the workshop website.

 ## Submission